 Conditioning Phase A 8 weeks Every 4th week is a recovery week

 Weight training initially targets hypertrophy & general conditioning.
 It is usually performed 3 times per week.
-Interestingly when athletes lift in sets of 8-10 they stay much fresher in terms of their nervous system than later in the year when they are lifting more intensely with sets of 3-4.
-This means that during the conditioning phase it is much easier to perform quality running without it being effected by flatness from the weight training sessions.
-Late in the phase sets should decrease from maybe 3 sets of 10 to 3 sets of 8.
-Athletes should lift upward fast & down slow, they should not lift to the same tempo as a body builder even though the aim of this phase is to attain some muscular hypertrophy.
+Interestingly, when athletes lift in sets of 8-10, they stay much fresher in their nervous system than later in the year when they lift more intensely with sets of 3-4.
+This means that during the conditioning phase, it is much easier to perform quality running without it being affected by flatness from the weight training sessions.
+Late in the phase, sets should decrease from 3 sets of 10 to 3 sets of 8.
+Athletes should lift upward fast & down slowly; they should not lift to the same tempo as a bodybuilder even though the aim of this phase is to attain some muscular hypertrophy.

-Athletes should perform two relaxed tempo sessions on grass per week & total between 1200m-2200m in each session.
-It is essential to keep tempo sessions slow so that they do not effect the quality of training the next day.
-This means running 100m reps not within 4s of maximum effort.
-A good tempo session may be something like 4 sets of 6 x 60m with a set of pushups & crunches before each rep. Athletes can rest after each run for 30-60s then start the exercises & have 5min between sets.
-These sessions build good general conditioning & are a much better alternative for sprinters than jogging for 20min.
+Athletes should perform two relaxed tempo sessions on grass per week & a total between 1200m-2200m in each session.
+It is essential to keep tempo sessions slow so that they do not affect the quality of training the next day.
+This means running 100m reps, not within 4s of maximum effort.
+A good tempo session may be like four sets of 6 x 60m with a set of pushups & crunches before each rep. Athletes can rest after each run for 30 to 60 seconds, then start the exercises & have 5min between sets.
+These sessions build good general conditioning & are a much better alternative for sprinters than jogging for 20 minutes.

-Speed development sessions initially focus on improving performance over 30m from a 3 point start.
-Often what happens is the athletes will find that improvements in strength, bounding & 30m times will happen concurrently throughout the phase.
+Speed development sessions initially focus on improving performance over 30m from a 3-point start.
+Often, what happens is the athletes will find that improvements in strength, bounding & 30m times will occur concurrently throughout the phase.

-During this phase weight training changes to smaller sets e.g. 3-5 sets of 3-6 reps to target the development of maximum strength.
-This move can easily negatively effect the quality of running that can be performed the next day.
-It is ideal to be able to do fast track sessions in the morning & then weight training straight afterward or later on in the same day.
-In this way it is easier to balance the recovery in the week to maintain quality in faster track sessions.
+During this phase, weight training changes to smaller sets, e.g. 3-5 sets of 3-6 reps, to target maximum strength development.
+This move can easily negatively affect the running quality, which can be performed the next day.
+It is ideal to do fast track sessions in the morning & then weight training straight afterwards or later on in the same day.
+In this way, it is easier to balance the recovery in the week and maintain quality in faster track sessions.
 Weights should be continued 3 times a week.

-Maximum speed work should expanded to include as well as the 30m runs longer distances of 40m, 50m & 60m.
-It is best to shift emphasis to 40m then to 50m then to 60m.
-In the second period the emphasis can start longer & be built up to include some 80m sprints.
+Maximum speed work should be expanded to include the 30m runs longer distances of 40m, 50m & 60m.
+It is best to shift emphasis to 40m, then to 50m, then to 60m.
+In the second period, the emphasis can start longer & be built up to include some 80m sprints.
 It is also a good idea to do some flying start runs of 15m to 30m or in & outs over longer distances.
 Speed sessions can be performed twice a week.
-It is important to aim to do only as many sprints as you can perform with quality at maximum effort.
-Make sure the athlete can back up from the session to the next one & still perform good quality.
-If the athlete is finding that they can’t back up for the next session do less reps , do the runs sub-maximally or do less weights.
+Aiming to do only as many sprints as you can accomplish with quality while at maximum effort is essential.
+Ensure the athlete can back up from the session to the next one & still perform good quality—time everything.
+If the athlete or coach finds that they can’t back up for the next session, do fewer reps, do the runs sub-maximally or do fewer weights.
 Balancing this area is a key problem when coaching sprinters.

 Plyometrics should progress toward varieties that have shorter duration ground contacts.
-A good way to do this is by performing running start bounding. e.g. 10m running start then 4 alternate leg bounds & a jump into a pit.
+A good way to do this is by performing running start bounding. e.g. 10m running start, then four alternate leg bounds & a jump into a pit.
 They should continue to do longer contact bounding as well.
 Plyometrics should be done once a week.
+Measure the distances and monitor improvement.
+It should happen.

-Hill training can be continued by decreased to once every 2 weeks.
-The hill session should be of less volume of shorter hills with some bounding e.g. 2 x 3 x 40m hills with run 20m then bound 20m these can be done like a tempo session with exercises in between sets.
-It is also a good idea at this stage to start getting used to some speed endurance on the track by doing just 2 fast relaxed 150m reps on the track after the hill session.
-This will make it easier to transition to more work on the flat in the next phase.
+Hill training can be continued by decreasing to once every 2 weeks.
+The hill session should have a lower volume of shorter hills with some bounding, e.g., 2 x 3 x 40m hills with a run of 20m and then bound 20m.
+These can be done like a tempo session with exercises in between sets.
+At this stage, it is also a good idea to start getting used to some speed endurance on the track by doing just two fast, relaxed 150m reps on the track after the hill session.
+This will make transitioning to more work on the flat easier in the next phase.

 Power Phase A 4 weeks